microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 1. Open your browser and navigate to [http://localhost:9898](http://localhost:9898).

-1. Click the **Browse** button and upload one of the images found in the "resources/photos" directory of this lab.
+1. Click the **Browse** button and upload one of the images found in the "photos" folder of the [resources that accompany this lab](https://a4r.blob.core.windows.net/public/cs-storage-resources.zip).
 After a few seconds, a thumbnail version of the photo appears on the page:

     ![Intellipix with one photo uploaded](Images/node-one-photo-uploaded.png)

     _Intellipix with one photo uploaded_

-1. Upload a few more images from this lab's "resources/photos" directory.
+1. Upload a few more images from the "photos" folder in the lab resources.
 Confirm that they appear on the page, too:

     ![Intellipix with three photos uploaded](Images/node-three-photos-uploaded.png)